 The "Use" Test and the Home Sale Tax Exemption

 Federal tax exemption rules have some strict exceptions that you need to understand.
 Not following these rules can get you in trouble with the IRS during the sale of your home.
 Trying to work around these laws is tax fraud.

 You can only qualify for the home sale exemption from the capital gains tax once every two years.
 This is sometimes called the "two-year rule."
 The IRS measures the two years beginning with the date of the sale of your home.

 The Use Test

-To qualify for the home sale capital gains tax exemption, you must pass the use test (looking at whether you "used"/lived in your home).
+To qualify for the home sale capital gains tax exemption, you must pass the use test.
+This test looks at whether you "used" or lived in your home.
 You must have owned and lived in the residence for at least two out of the last five years before the sale.
 That time does not have to be continuous.
-An example could be:

-In this example, you have lived in the house for two of the five years, so you still qualify for the tax exemption.
+For example, say you lived in the house for the first year.
+You rented the house as a rental property for three years, and you lived in the house for the fifth year.
+In this example, you have lived in the house for two of the five years, so you still qualify for the exemption for tax purposes.

 If You Fail the Use Test

-For example, if you only lived in a house for a year because of a job change, you would be entitled to a $125,000 exemption (half of the $250,000 unmarried exemption you would have received).
+For example, if you only live in a house for a year because of a job change, you are entitled to a $125,000 exemption (half of the $250,000 unmarried exemption you would have received).